xykong36/CFA-Notes-2021-Level1/Financial-Reporting-Analysis/Reading-21-Understanding-Income-Statement.md

 ## Objective

-** **Describe**
+* **Describe**
   * the objective of financial reporting and the importance of financial reporting standards
   * the roles of financial reporting standard-setting bodies and regulatory authorities in establishing and enforcing reporting standards
   * the International Accounting Standards Board’s conceptual framework, including qualitative characteristics of financial reports, constraints on financial reports, and required reporting elements
   * general requirements for financial statements under International Financial Reporting Standards (IFRS)
   * implications for financial analysis of alternative financial reporting systems and the importance of monitoring developments in financial reporting standards
+* **Calculate**
+    * Calculate revenue given information that might influence the choice of revenue recognition method
 ### Notes
 * standard setting bodies:
     * FASB ->